Turkish Airlines cancels Istanbul flights as snow storms loom

-ANKARA (Reuters) - Turkish Airlines canceled 142 flights to and from Istanbul and warned of further disruption in coming days as the city braced on Wednesday for heavy snow.
+ANKARA, Dec 30 (Reuters) - Turkish Airlines cancelled 142 flights to and from Istanbul and warned of further disruption in coming days as the city braced on Wednesday for heavy snow.

 “The light snow that has been forecast around Istanbul on 30 December is expected to increase in severity on 31 December,” a statement on the company’s website read.